bitlogik/mempool/README.md

 ## Installation:

+Only requires a system with sh and python3.

 You need to run a bitcoin full node.
 It can be a pruned node or an archival node.
 I assume you have already set it up.
 You also need to support RPC to this node.
 Add rpcuser/rpcpassword to bitcoin.conf to enable